These running shoes will push your workout up a notch in wet weather.

 Depending on which angle you look at the Salomon Supercross Blast GTX W, they are almost a hybrid between a walking boot and running shoe.
 From the top, they look narrow and sleek, but from the side, the 10mm drop does make them look chunky.
 Overall, though, they definitely have the appearance of a trainer.

 And, while there is some branding on these running shoes, the top and sides are mainly textured material with an aesthetically pleasing design.
-You definitely won’t look like a walking advert for the brand while wearing them

 The versatility of the Salomon Supercross Blast GTX W